 Swedish Heritage Itinerary

 Shop at IKEA, the world's largest retailer of ready-to-assemble furniture and home products.
-The first IKEA began in the 1940s in a small Swedish village, and today IKEA stores are in over 40 countries.
+The first IKEA began in the 1940s in a small Swedish village, and today IKEA stores are in more than 40 countries.
 The Minnesota store is located south of the Twin Cities in Bloomington, next to Mall of America (another exceptional shopping destination).
-Plan to have a meal in the IKEA restaurant, which features Swedish meatballs, lingonberry beverages, and a whole range of other foods, including a breakfast plate (with scrambled eggs, bacon, and potatoes) for 99 cents.
+Plan to have a meal in the IKEA restaurant, which features Swedish meatballs, lingonberry beverages and a whole range of other foods, including a breakfast plate (with scrambled eggs, bacon and potatoes) for 99 cents.
 Bring more edible treats home from the Swedish Food Market.